Sodium in drinking water

 The County of Oxford tests for sodium in drinking water every five years.
 To find out what the sodium levels are in your community’s drinking water, visit the online annual drinking water reports on this website: Drinking Water | Annual Reports.

-The aesthetic objective (taste and feel of water) for sodium in drinking water is 200 mg/L. When sodium levels are higher than 20 mg/L, the Medical Officer of Health is required to inform the public, through health professionals, in order to help people on sodium-restricted diets control their sodium intake.
+When sodium levels are higher than 20 mg/L, the Medical Officer of Health is required to inform the public, through health professionals, in order to help people on sodium-restricted diets control their sodium intake.

 The bacteriological safety of municipal drinking water is not affected by sodium levels, meaning that the water is safe to drink.